 All University faculty, staff, dining facility employees, students, part-time employees, contractors, vendors or others who regularly park vehicles on Reinhardt property must register their vehicles with Public Safety and display a valid parking permit when parked on campus.
-Faculty, staff, and commuters who use more than one vehicle may register all vehicles with Public Safety and they will be issued a valid permit for these registered vehicles.
-Registration can be accomplished through orientation or online with the decals then obtained at the Public Safety office.
+The parking fee allows each student two parking decals during the academic year.
+Any additional decals will be $15 each.
+Resident students are only allowed one registered vehicle on campus.
+Faculty and staff who use more than one vehicle may register the vehicles with Public Safety and they will be issued a valid permit for those registered vehicles.
+Registration can be accomplished in person at the Public Safety office or online with the decals then obtained at the Public Safety office.
+Decals are not mailed.

 NOTE: Occasionally, a driver will park illegally and then put an old or misappropriated citation on his or her windshield in an attempt to beguile officers into believing s/he has already received a ticket.
-In an effort to discourage such behavior, owner/operators of such vehicles are subject to judicial disciplinary action and revocation of parking privileges.
+In an effort to discourage such behavior, owner/operators of such vehicles are subject to judicial disciplinary action, towing of vehicle and/or revocation of parking privileges.

 The decision to impound a vehicle will not be undertaken lightly; however, an illegally parked vehicle may be impounded without notice, and at the owner's expense, if it presents a hazard to motorists or is obstructing traffic.
-Other vehicles subject to immediate impoundment include, but are not limited to, those parked in marked "Tow Away Zones," those parked in spots reserved for specific persons, vehicles that are abandoned or obviously inoperable, and those receiving three or more parking citations (paid or unpaid).
-In other words, the vehicle is subject to impoundment immediately upon receiving the third citation.
+Other vehicles subject to immediate impoundment include, but are not limited to, those parked in marked "Tow Away Zones," those parked in spots reserved for specific persons, vehicles that are abandoned or obviously inoperable and vehicles parked on campus during a suspension period.
 If a vehicle remains in the same space without being moved or is obviously disabled for a period of seven consecutive days without the owner/operator contacting Public Safety with a date the vehicle will be moved; Public Safety will attempt to contact the owner and the vehicle is subject to impoundment.

 Although the University assumes no liability for damage or losses incurred as a result of such impoundment, Reinhardt Public Safety officers shall attempt to inventory the contents of impounded vehicle(s) in order to account for any and all valuables contained therein.
 No officer shall attempt to gain entry for inventory purposes; however, when said vehicle(s) are locked with all windows secured.
 The legal owner of the vehicle is responsible for all towing and storage charges pertaining to the impoundment.

 Reinhardt utilizes Mauldin Body Shop, Inc. of Canton for impoundment services.
-Their address is: 143 Butterworth Rd., Canton, GA, their phone number is 770-479-4851.
-They maintain Monday through Friday business hours of 8:30 a.m. to 5:30 p.m.; however, impounded vehicles may be retrieved by calling their number on Saturday, Sunday and National Holidays during daylight hours by appointment.
+Their address is: 143 Butterworth Road, Canton, GA, their phone number is 770-479-4851.
+They maintain 7-day a week business hours of 8:30 a.m. to 5:30 p.m.; however, impounded vehicles may be retrieved 24 hours a day, 7 days a week by calling their number.

-The impoundment fee charged by Mauldin Body Shop is within the limits set by the GA Public Service Commission 515-16-15-.03(2) in accordance with GA law, OCGA Sec 44-1-13 which is currently a minimum $125.
-If the owner of a vehicle arrives before Mauldin Body Shop has left the premises with the vehicle, Mauldin will release the vehicle to the owner once the owner produces the ignition key; however, the owner will be required to pay an operator fee of $50.
-If the owner/operator is unable to produce the ignition key or the operator fee, the vehicle will be impounded to the tow lot.
+The impoundment fee charged by Mauldin Body Shop, Inc. is within the limits set by the GA Public Service Commission 515-16-15-.03(2) in accordance with GA law, OCGA Sec 44-1-13 which is currently a minimum of $125.
+If the owner of a vehicle arrives before Mauldin Body Shop has left the premises with the vehicle, they will release the vehicle to the owner once the owner produces the ignition key; however, the owner will be required to pay an operator fee of $50.
+If the owner/operator is unable to produce the ignition key or the operator fee, the vehicle will be towed to the impound lot.

 In the event a driver who receives a parking citation wishes to appeal the citation based on valid exigent circumstances, he or she may do so by following these procedures:

-Appeal forms are available online or in the Public Safety office located on the lower level of the East Apartments.
-The violator has 7 (seven) calendar days from the date of the citation to bring the appeal form to the Public Safety Office in order for the appeal to be considered by the Appeals Board.
+The Parking Appeal forms are located at the Public Safety Office, located in the East Apartments.
+The violator has seven calendar days from the date of the citation to complete the appeal form at the Public Safety Office in order for the appeal to be considered by the Parking Appeals Committee.
 The citation fine is automatically sent to the Business Office for accrual to your account.
-The Appeals Board regularly reviews appealed citations to determine whether to grant or deny the appeal.
-The Appeals Board’s decision is final and binding.
-If the Board elects to reduce or dismiss your citation, your account will be credited for that amount.
-This Board is composed of faculty, staff, and students who may decide to void, reduce, increase, or allow your original citation to stand as written.
+The Appeals Committee regularly reviews appealed citations to determine whether to approve, reduce, or deny the appeal.
+The Parking Appeals Committee’s decision is FINAL and BINDING.
+If the Committee elects to reduce or dismiss your citation, your account will be credited for that amount.
+This Committee is composed of (3) staff and (3) students.
+The violator will be notified by student email of the decision of the Parking Appeals Committee.